radust777/mslearn-AI900/README.md

 # Microsoft Azure AI Fundamentals Exercises

 This repository contains the hands-on lab exercises for Microsoft course [AI-900 *Microsoft Azure AI Fundamentals*](https://docs.microsoft.com/en-us/learn/certifications/courses/ai-900t00) and the [self-paced modules on Microsoft Learn](https://docs.microsoft.com/learn/certifications/azure-ai-fundamentals).
-The labs are designed to accompany the learning materials and enable you to practice.
+The labs are designed to accompany the learning materials and enable you to practice using the technologies they describe.

 You can view the instructions for the lab exercises at https://microsoftlearning.github.io/mslearn-ai900/.